 Using an ad blocker or any security blanket that makes your browser not display the stuff you don’t want to see is a matter of your privacy, and I’m in no position to challenge that.
 I want you to be comfortable reading my comics, and if displaying ads makes you wary, you have a right to make yourselves comfortable.
-(My ads are non-aggressive, though.
+(My ads, if and when I use them which is a whole different issue, are non-aggressive, though.
 No noise, no popping up.
 Promise!)

 I’ve designed my site to work without any of the fancy stuff, and I suppose so did the creators of WordPress and ComicPress.
 But there may be some functions that don’t work right unless you open the floodgates.
 I’ve switched them off in my own browser for now so I can point you towards them.
 So, let’s see what doesn’t work and what works differently.

 The Site Basics